-For example: One month ago, you are fired from your job.
+For example: One month ago, you were fired from your job.
 During the same time period, you were not getting enough sleep, your oldest child left home for college, and you found out that you owed Uncle Sam back taxes.
 The normal physical response to losing your job might be for your blood pressure to go up.
-By the time you get home, process what happened and start to relax, your blood pressure should return to normal.
-But in this time, because of all the other stress you are trying to compensate for, your nervous system continues to respond to getting fired, even after the initial shock is over.
+By the time you get home, process what happened, and start to relax, your blood pressure should return to normal.
+But this time, because of all the other stresses you are trying to compensate for, your nervous system continues to respond to getting fired, even after the initial shock is over.
 Day after day your blood pressure continues to rise.
-A few months later, that old job is in the past. you found a new better job, all the taxes are paid, little Johnny is on the Dean’s list and you can now sleep eight hours straight every night, but your blood pressure is through the roof.
-Your medical doctor is very concerned and wants you to take medication to lower your blood pressure for the rest of your life.
+A few months later, that old job is in the past, you found a new better job, all the taxes are paid, little Johnny is on the Dean’s list, and you can now sleep eight hours straight every night but your blood pressure is through the roof.
+Your medical doctor is very concerned and wants you to take medication for the rest of your life.

 Neuro Emotional Balancing can find unresolved, negatively-charged emotional memories that are stored in your body and help your nervous system to stop responding to them in an inappropriate and harmful way.
 It’s fast and it can dramatically improve your health.

 The process involves recalling and picturing a particular event.
 This emotional recall will stress a specific nervous system circuit.
 If the nervous system cannot compensate for this emotional stress, the circuit will weaken and be reflected in a change in muscle strength.

 The correction involves retraining your nervous system to stop responding to the past emotional event.
 We do this through a quick and gentle acupressure technique.
 It’s that simple!
 After the correction, many patients report feeling that a heavy weight has been lifted from their shoulders.
 If things become too personal or uncomfortable during the process, just say the word and the session can end safely.
 You are always in control.